Colleges by Location

 Merrimack College places a strong emphasis on experiential learning, providing students with opportunities to gain real-world experience through internships, co-ops, and research projects.
 The college is known for its strong connections with industry partners, which helps students establish valuable professional networks and open doors to future career opportunities.
 Additionally, Merrimack's extensive community engagement programs encourage students to contribute to local and global communities, fostering a holistic educational experience that prepares graduates for success in their personal and professional lives.

-The freshmen application deadline for this school is August 1.
+For freshmen, the application deadline for this school is August 1.
 For transfer students, the application deadline is September 1.

 Quick Facts